When managed file transfer (MFT) software scans files for viruses to keep the environment secure.

 A piece of computer software or hardware that fulfills requests from the client.
 It typically has resources shared by every user on the network.

 An agreement between a software provider and its customers about how much uptime the customer will experience.
 If the SLA is broken, the vendor may have to reimburse customers for the downtime.

 Read Thru’s SLA: Why We’re Different »

-Stands for SSH File Transfer Protocol.
+Stands for SSH File Transfer Protocol or Secure File Transfer Protocol.
 SFTP is a file transfer protocol that uses Secure Shell (SSH) to encrypt files.

 Compare MFT and SFTP servers »